mertbahardogan/escope/README.md

 After running the installation command, ensure your Go bin directory is included in your system's PATH so you can run `escope` from any location.

-Once installed, Escope is ready to use.
+Once installed, **escope** is ready to use.
 If no configuration exists, the tool will provide helpful setup instructions when you first run it.

 ## Quick Start